Skip to main content

 The clinical application of Anastrozole in male TRT operates on the principle of finding a therapeutic window.
 The goal is to lower estradiol enough to prevent symptoms of estrogen excess without pushing it so low as to induce detrimental effects on bone, lipids, or cognitive function.

-Research suggests the existence of an estradiol threshold for the maintenance of in men.
+Research suggests the existence of an estradiol threshold for the maintenance of bone health in men.
 While this threshold is not defined with absolute precision, studies indicate that when estradiol levels fall below a certain point (e.g. approximately 20-25 pg/mL), the risk of accelerated bone loss and fracture increases significantly.
 The challenge for the clinician and the patient is that the optimal estradiol level for symptom management may be close to, or even below, this skeletal-protective threshold.

 This creates a delicate balancing act.
 An aggressive Anastrozole dosing strategy aimed at minimizing all estrogenic signs could inadvertently maximize skeletal risk.
 This underscores the necessity of personalized medicine, driven by objective data.
 Regular monitoring of serum estradiol levels is paramount, not just to confirm that the drug is working, but to ensure it is not working too well.